alternativahq/wp-api-definitions/README.md

 Run the following command to build the project, generate docs and run it in production mode.

 * Run `npm run build` .
-This will generated asynch event APIs docs and synch API docs.
+This will generated asynch event APIs docs and synch API docs.If you notice any errors in the console, you can ignore them as long as the build succeeds with a `done` message.
 * Run `npm run start:prod` .
 This will start the project in the prodiction mode.
 You can reach all docs at http://localhost:3003/

 ## Github Actions